 Vanessa Harris brings to Teshaleh a diverse background in vocal styles: rock, metal, folk, etc., and various ethnic styles.
 In addition to singing, she plays djembe and didgeridoo.
 Vanessa is also the lead singer for the Maryland-based art rock band channel Volatile.

-Brett McCoy has been studying music for several decades, pursuing many different styles such as classical, rock, metal jazz and ethnic styles.
-In addition to guitar, he also sings and plays hand drums and keyboards.
+Brett W. McCoy has been studying music for several decades, pursuing many different styles such as classical, rock, metal jazz and ethnic styles.
+In addition to guitar, he also plays hand drums and keyboards.

-He has a Master Certificate and a Bachelor of Professional Studies degree in Composition for Film, TV & Video Games from Berklee College and is currently working on a Master of Music post-graduate degree through Berklee.
+He has Bachelor of Professional Studies degree in Composition for Film, TV & Video Games from Berklee College and also has a Master of Music in Film Scoring from Berklee.

 He is also the composer and guitarist for steampunk metal band Alhazred, and previously played guitar for art rock band channel Volatile, operatic metal band Cassandra Syndrome, and folk rock band Revel Moon.
 He has been a member of the Society for Creative Anachronism since 1993.